 Without a well-balanced diet, a lovebird may be more vulnerable to Psittacine Beak and Feather Disease (PBFD), Egg binding, Adenovirus, and other health conditions.

-According to TandFOnline, wild lovebirds eat seeds, leaves, plant fruits, dung, and even soil.
-At home, it’s best to feed a lovebird a mix of pellets, seeds, nuts, vegetables, and fruits.
+According to TandFOnline, wild lovebirds eat seeds, leaves, plant fruits, and dung.
+Feeding a lovebird a mix of pellets, seeds, nuts, vegetables, and fruits in captivity is advisable.

 It’ll cost $6-24 to feed a lovebird per month.